osbornmc20/RewardTravelPlanner/README.md

 # Trip Planner Web App

-A Flask-based web application for planning trips using points and miles.
+A Flask-based web application for planning trips using points and miles with blog review features.

 ## Features
 - Trip planning with multiple destinations